PaperStrike/Pjax/README.md

 };
 ```

-**NOTE:** _Pjax waits for the switches in a navigation, but may abort the whole navigation when the next one happens (e.g., user triggering the “Back” button)._
+**NOTE:** _Pjax waits for the switches, but moves on to the next navigation, and forgets the previous one, on matter whether finished or not.
+Workarounds that try to block user actions may not work as well as hoped, because the user can always use the "back" button, and Pjax always reacts to it._

-### `scripts` (String, default: `'script[data-pjax]'`)
+### scripts

-CSS selector used to target scripts to re-execute at page switches.
-If needing multiple specific selectors, separate them by a comma.
+CSS selector used to target `<script>` to re-execute after a page switch.
+For multiple selectors, separate them by a comma.
 Like:

 ```js
 // Single selector